wp-plugins/blogger-importer-extended/readme.txt

 == Changelog ==

+= 1.2 =
+* Fix for alert loop
+* Workaround for imprecision in denormalized counters

 = 1.1 =
 * Fix for posts without slug

 == Upgrade Notice ==

+= 1.2 =
+Now, when the countdown ends, the importer shall be forced to restart.

 = 1.1 =
 If some posts don't have slug, using Blogger 301 Redirect, the home redirection fails.